 - Choice One Engineering has done all the surveying and will continue to advise on the project.

 Covington has come a long way and continues to move forward.
 It’s still the village we all love.
-And with improved infrastructure and solid village services thanks to the leadership of Mayor Ed McCord, Village Administrator Mike Busse, the members of the Village Council, and every employee of the Village of Covington, it will continue to improve to the benefit of all its residents.
-We have strong, modern schools thanks to Superintendent Gene Gooding, the Covington Board of Education, and the principals, teachers, and staff members.
+With improved infrastructure and solid village services, thanks to the leadership and staff of the Village of Covington, it will continue to improve to the benefit of all its residents.
+We have strong, modern schools thanks to the Covington Board of Education, the superintendent, and the principals, teachers, and staff members.
 Covington is also a safe place to live thanks to the Covington Police Department and Covington Fire & Rescue.

 Because Covington taxpayers carry the burden for Covington’s municipal services, we intend to forego any tax abatements on our project.
 The village recently adopted a Downtown Revitalization District, which will see a large portion of our property taxes allocated to a fund for low- or no-interest loans for improvements by our downtown business neighbors.
 Foregoing our tax abatements will help those around us contribute to the betterment of Covington.

 25 East Wright St